 Practical examples:

-- Decision logic pattern: start simple (whitelists → fallbacks → ML overrides) and log every decision for later analysis.
+component/{role}/{audience}/{variant}_v{major}.{minor} component/cta/trial_user/primary_v1.0 - Decision logic pattern: start simple (whitelists → fallbacks → ML overrides) and log every decision for later analysis.

 Tools, Platforms, and Integrations

-Choosing the right stack means matching capabilities to team size and goals — not buying every shiny AI product.
+Choosing the right stack means matching abilities to your team’s size and goals.
+It’s not about buying every shiny AI product.
 For content teams that want automation plus control, prioritize data connectivity, scalable NLP, scheduling/publishing, and measurable performance hooks (analytics + A/B testing).
 Integration patterns fall into three practical families: lightweight point-to-point for fast wins, middleware (iPaaS) for maintainable flows, and event-driven for scale and resilience.
-Below I map company-size priorities, provide selection checklists, then show integration patterns with concrete tips and a tiny webhook example you can paste into your pipeline.

 - Content engine: NLP model + prompt templates (for generation + rewrite)